mafredri/asdev/README.md

   update [<flags>] <APKs>...
-    Update apps by uploading one or multiple APK(s)
+    Update apps by uploading one or more APK(s)

     -c, --category=CATEGORY ...
 (NOT IMPLEMENTED) Change categorie(s)
     -t, --tag=TAG ...
 (NOT IMPLEMENTED) Change tag(s)